rafaelbidese/rfid-telemetry/README.md

 The whole system uses technologies available for quickly developing a MVP solution.
 In short words, the system can be described by: sensor nodes that connect through low-level radio to a gateway that has access to the internet.
 The gateway operates as a MQTT client and publishes the data to a remote MQTT server.
-A MQTT client in python subscribes to the incoming data and directs it to a database for later visualization.
+A MQTT client in subscribes to the incoming data and directs it to a database for later visualization.
 The database client that provides good visualization of the data uses a customizable dashboard approach.